acrlakshman/facebook-sentiment-analysis/README.md

 Remarks
 =======

-1) Model used here to unify emotions assigned to each word from SentiWordNet3.0 is not affective or more wrong, which will be updated in future.
+1) Model used here to unify emotions assigned to each word from <a href="http://sentiwordnet.isti.cnr.it/">SentiWordNet3.0</a> is not affective or more wrong, which will be updated in future.
 For now consider this app as a fun project instead of taking results seriously.

 2) This folder contains many scripts that are not being used for this project.
 Requires cleanup.